kumohakasemk9/MUGENSFFReaderLibJava/Readme.md

 - byte\[\] GetRawImage(int imgid)
 Returns raw image (in sffv1, it is raw pcx) of the image at index imgid
 - BufferedImage ConvertImage(int imgid)
 Returns java.awt.image.BufferedImage object of the image at index imgid
+Currently sffv1 only
 - int\[\] GetPalette(int imgid)
 Returns 256 colour palette (Array of ARGB8888 in order of colour index)
- of the image at index imgid
+ of the image at index imgid. sffv1 only, returns null if called when sffv2 mode.

 Searchers:
 - int FindIndexByNumbers(int grp, int ino)